CANADA STOCKS-TSX falls as energy and mining stocks lose ground

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Oct 24 Canada's main stock index fell on Monday as lower oil and gold prices weighed on the shares of energy and mining companies, offsetting gains for financials.
+TORONTO, Aug 31 Canada's main stock index fell on Wednesday as lower oil and gold prices weighed on energy and mining stocks.

-The Toronto Stock Exchange's S&P/TSX composite index unofficially closed down 16.03 points, or 0.11 percent, at 14,923.01.
-Just four of the index's 10 main groups ended lower.
-(Reporting by Fergal Smith; Editing by Richard Chang)
+Still, the index was on course to rise 0.4 percent for the month of August.

+The most influential movers on the index included Suncor Energy Inc, which fell 1.9 percent to C$35.73, and TransCanada Corp, which declined 1.2 percent to C$59.14.

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.